leanotrace/K8S-manifest/README.md

-# Branches for developing and testing kubernetes manifest files
+# Branches for developing and testing kubernetes manifest files.